GDS Holdings Limited (GDS) – Don’t Believe the Hype: Check The Facts

 GDS Holdings Limited (GDS): Who are the competitors?

-The company’s main competitors (and peers) include Omnicell Inc. (OMCL) that is 115.36% higher over the past 12 months.
-PDF Solutions Inc. (PDFS) is 62.39% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 4.94% from the last report on Jan 28, 2021 to stand at a total of 9.82 million short shares sold with a short interest ratio of 13.37.
+The company’s main competitors (and peers) include Omnicell Inc. (OMCL) that is 143.62% higher over the past 12 months.
+PDF Solutions Inc. (PDFS) is 55.01% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -3.76% from the last report on Feb 11, 2021 to stand at a total of 10.48 million short shares sold with a short interest ratio of 8.47.